 Inpatient services are located at Osborne Park Hospital and Selby Hospital in Shenton Park.
 These are 24-hour services and can be contacted by the after-hours numbers contained in the Older Adult Mental Health Services Locality Guide.

-Services operate in a program management model with a Clinical Director, Program Manager and Nurse Director as the Executive for the OAP.
+Services operate within a program management model with a Clinical Director, Program Manager and Nurse Director as the Executive for the OAP.
 Each OAMHS is represented on the Program Management Committee which is the governing body for the OAP.
 Located on the Selby Site, the Program Executive can be contacted during business hours on 9382 0800.

 The service teams are multidisciplinary with consultant psychiatry, medical, nursing, occupational therapy, rehabilitation, clinical psychology, social work, physiotherapy, speech pathology, podiatry and dietetic services.

-Underpinning the model of care is the practice of person-centred care and a focus on recovery in partnership with patients, consumers and their family and carers.
+Underpinning the Model of Care is the practice of person-centred care and a focus on recovery in partnership with patients, consumers and their family and carers.